 Now, you need to be careful about property, such as annuities or life insurance policies that may seem like retirement accounts but are not actually protected retirement accounts.Household Goods and Furniture Exemption

 One of the most popular questions debtors ask is will the court or trustee come to my house and take my things?
 The answer, the trustee technically can do that in a Chapter 7, but is most likely not.
 As with most property, there is an exemption for household goods and furnishings.
 In Georgia, that exemption is $5,000.00.
 Since you should be using garage sale value for such items in your home, it is unlikely that you own anything that exceeds the available exemptions for home goods and furnishings.Jewelry Exemption

 If you’re filing bankruptcy in Dekalb County and you’re worried about your jewelry, don’t worry because there is a $500.00 exemption for jewelry under Georgia law.
 In addition, if you have any valuable jewelry, you can use the wildcard exemption and the excess homestead exemption to protect the jewelry from liquidation.

 If you live in Decatur, Georgia and are interested in filing bankruptcy, one of your main concerns is probably whether you can keep your property in a bankruptcy case.
 The answer is probably yes.
 Even if you own property that is not fully protected by the Georgia bankruptcy exemptions, a bankruptcy attorney can assist you in determining what you can and cannot keep in crafting a Chapter 13 repayment plan that will allow you to keep all of your property, no matter how valuable it is.

-If you have questions about protecting property under bankruptcy, please call Decatur bankruptcy attorneys at the Law Offices of Betty Nguyen Davis at 404-593-2620 for a free consultation.
+If you have questions about protecting property under bankruptcy, please call Decatur bankruptcy attorneys at the Law Offices of Law Offices of Charles Clapp at 404.585.0040 for a free consultation.